Double8 – MTB & MTB – EA

 Area : Tour du Saint Jacques

-The time barriers are set for safety reasons, to limit excessively long running times that could be dangerous for runners, particularly in the event of weather changes at altitude.
+The time limits are set for safety reasons, to limit excessively long riding times that could be dangerous for participants, particularly in the event of weather changes at altitude.

 MTB Format